What to Do When a Loved One Dies Unexpectedly: A Guide

 When faced with the unexpected death of a loved one, it is essential to take immediate action by contacting the appropriate authorities.
 The first step is to call emergency services or a doctor right away.
 In Germany, the emergency number is 112, and they can dispatch help promptly.

-Contacting the police service (number 110) is also required in such situations.
+Contacting the Police Service (number 110) is also required in such situations.
 They will send an attending officer who will assess the situation and provide guidance on what needs to be done next.
 This step is not only important for legal reasons but also for health purposes, as they can coordinate with medical professionals if necessary.

 It's advisable to keep a list of emergency contacts readily accessible so that you can act quickly during critical moments.
 Having this information at hand ensures that you waste no time when reaching out for assistance from authorities.